Wrestling Dontaku

 Wrestling Dontaku (レスリングどんたく, Resuringu Dontaku) is an annual professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
+It takes place at the end of Japan's Golden Week, in the city of Fukuoka alongside the Hakata Dontaku festival in early May.

-It was originally held from 1993 to 1995 and again from 2000 to 2001 in Fukuoka at the Fukuoka Dome.
-The event was revived in 2009 and has since been held at the Fukuoka Kokusai Center on Constitution Memorial Day, a national holiday in Japan on May 3, and aired as a pay-per-view (PPV).
+Wrestling Dontaku was originally held from 1993 to 1995, and again from 2000 to 2001, in Fukuoka at the Fukuoka Dome.
+The event was revived in 2009 in the smaller Fukuoka Kokusai Center, and aired as a pay-per-view (PPV).
 From 2013 to 2014, the event also aired outside Japan as an internet pay-per-view (iPPV).
 Since 2015, the event has aired worldwide on NJPW's internet streaming site, NJPW World.
 In 2018 and 2019, Wrestling Dontaku took place over two back-to-back shows.
 The event was originally scheduled to take place in 2020 on May 3 and May 4, but was cancelled due to the COVID-19 pandemic.
-"Dontaku" is an obsolete Japanese word for holiday, derived from the Dutch word for Sunday, "Zondag", used in reference to Hakata Dontaku, a Fukuoka-based festival held in early May, the same time as the event.
 In 2022, the event took place on May 1 at Fukuoka PayPay Dome, formerly known as the Fukuoka Dome.
 This was the first time that Wrestling Dontaku was held in the domed venue since 2001.